SonyCSL/GotAPIPlugin/README.md

 # How to compile

-You need to locate "dConnectDevicePluginSDK/" and "dConnectSDK/" in the [GotAPI source repository](https://github.com/DeviceConnect/DeviceConnect-Android) at the same level as GotAPIPlugin.
+You need to locate "dConnectDevicePluginSDK/" and "dConnectSDK/" in the [GotAPI source repository](https://github.com/DeviceConnect/DeviceConnect-Android) at the same directory level as GotAPIPlugin.

-GotAPIPlugin/
-dConnectDevicePluginSDK/
-dConnectSDK/

-# Note that
+# Warning
-Kadecot JSONP API has a security hazard!
+Kadecot JSONP API is open to any other peers within the same network.
+This may cause a security hazard.

 # ToDo
 - Autmated turning on the Kadecot developer mode (with simple confirmation)